+44 (0) 113 343 3383

 Summary: Philosophy of Science; Philosophy of Physics; Metaphysics of Science; Philosophy of Mathematics.

-Juha has been a lecturer at Leeds since 2007.
-He has worked on various issues in general philosophy of science, with the main focus on various aspects of scientific realism and explanation.
+Juha has been Lecturer at Leeds since 2007.
+He mainly works in general philosophy of science, with particular interest in: scientific realism; scientific and mathematical explanation; the nature of scientific theories and models.

 - General Philosophy of Science